This chapter describes several of the actions and configurations possible with the Convertigo engine Administration Console

 Description of the Global symbols table

-For each symbol, the Global symbols table includes the following columns:
+For each symbol, the table provides:

 Description of Environment variables table